 CHPNA secures protections before developer gets city approval for apartment complex.

 A proposal to re-zone a 15-acre vacant lot along Jones-Maltsberger to allow a 351-unit apartment complex was approved by the City Council in June 2022 after gaining the endorsement of the Zoning Commission the prior month.
 Over two dozen CHP residents registered comments and attended the hearing.
 In the year leading up to the commission vote, CHPNA negotiated several important community safeguards from the developer and city officials before the project secured what experts warned was likely approval.
 The complex is scheduled to be completed by Summer 2024.

-The vacant 15-acre site along Jones-Maltsberger had long been zoned for commercial development, but its out-of-sight location and proximity to the Robbins School on Trafalgar limited developer interest.
+The site at 9318 Jones-Maltsberger had long been zoned for commercial development, but its out-of-sight location and proximity to the Robbins School on Trafalgar limited developer interest.
 Only a few proposals were raised over the decades, however a conforming business venture could have legally proceeded at any time with little community input.
 But to build its apartment complex, developer Trammel Crow Corp needed the City to approve a re-zoning request which gave CHPNA leaders some leverage for concessions.

-A myriad of protections will lessen the impact on CHP.
+A myriad of protections lessen the impact on CHP.

 When the apartment complex was raised for consideration, CHPNA surveys and meetings with residents revealed several critical concerns.
 At the top of the list was fear the development may eventually decline into a government subsidized complex, which statistically carries higher rates of crime impacting the surrounding area.
 CHPNA secured a permanent deed restriction which mandates the complex, regardless of future changes in ownership, may only offer market-rate housing.

 Because the complex will add 490 vehicles to area roadways, traffic was also a top community concern.
 Congestion has been steadily rising on simple two-lane Jones-Maltsberger and residents already complained of difficulty entering and leaving CHP.
 As part of the negotiation, CHPNA secured funding for re-striping to create a center turn lane in the existing roadway providing safe harbor for turning vehicles.